 Figure 3 illustrates the whiteness of three of the glass pozzolan powders compared to white cement.
 Type GS made from plate glass and type GE are both whiter than white cement.
 Type GS made from containers is tan.
 Also shown in Figure 3 is a new white nanosilica.
 While not part of the new ASTM standard, it is the whitest, fastest reacting powdered glass pozzolan available.

 Because of their extreme white characteristics, three of these pozzolans are excellent additives for architectural precast, GFRC, pool plaster and mixes with color pigments to enhance colorfastness.

-ASR is an expansion phenomenon caused by alkali reaction with reactive aggregates to form an expansive gel that causes crack and durability issues.
+When alkali reacts with certain aggregates it causes ASR, an expansion phenomenon that forms an expansive gel that causes crack and durability issues.
 Since it takes exposure to water to keep the reaction going, ASR usually only occurs in weather-exposed environments.

 Glass is a reactive aggregate when present in concrete at sizes larger than 50 mesh (300 microns).
 But when processed to powder meeting the ASTM C1866 standard, glass is no longer a reactive aggregate.

 The new glass standard defers to ASTM C1778 regarding ASR issues.
 After extensive testing, it has been determined that type GE glass pozzolans are more effective than the best fly ashes in mitigating ASR.
 For instance, in some systems, type GE glass pozzolan mitigates Spratt Aggregate expansion with 10% cement replacement, and Placitas aggregate with 15% cement replacement.